paulbradish/awesome-digital-marketing/README.md

 * [Optimizely](https://www.optimizely.com/) - Provides A/B testing and multivariate testing tools, website personalization, and feature toggle capabilities, as well as web content management and digital commerce.
 ### Testing Tools
 * [AB testing calculator](https://www.surveymonkey.com/mp/ab-testing-significance-calculator/) - Calculate statistical significance.
 In the context of AB testing experiments, statistical significance is how likely it is that the difference between your experiment’s control version and test version isn’t due to error or random chance.
 This is important to keep in mind any time you are measuring or testing.
+## URL Management
+### Link in Bio
+* [Linktree](https://linktr.ee/) - Link to everything you create, share and sell online.
+All from the one bio link.
+### QR Codes
+__QR (Quick Response) Codes__ are two-dimensional code originally intended for the automotive industry.
+While the tech lay dormant for a number of years, due to solid error correction and the rise of mobile phones the use cases spiked and QR codes are now frequently utilized across numerous industries, including marketing.
+* [Adobe QR Code Generator](https://express.adobe.com/tools/qr-code-generator/) - Make a QR code for free that you can use in your branding, marketing, and more to easily direct customers to your website.
+* [QR Code Generator](https://www.qr-code-generator.com/) - A QR code generator powered by Bitly.
+It contains all of the features you would expect.
+* [QR Code Monkey](https://www.qrcode-monkey.com/) - Create custom QR Codes with Logo, Color and Design for free.
+This QR Code Maker offers free vector formats for better print quality.
+### URL Shorteners
+__URL shorteners__, also known as a link shorteners, are services designed to turn long and complicated URLs into shorter, easier to type and more memorable URLs.
+These services are not to be underestimated and can have a dramatic impact on your marketing efforts- especially when branded and/or customized. (ex. example.to/short versus www.example.com/articles/howto/how-to-shorten-a-url/)
+* [Bitly](https://bitly.com/) - Build links that are more readable, trustworthy and likely to be clicked.
+* [TinyURL](https://tinyurl.com/) - The original URL shortener that shortens your unwieldly links into more manageable and useable URLs.
 ## Visualization
 🌌 __Data Visualization__ is simply _(or not so simply)_ the graphic representation of data and information.
 In my experience, it is an efficient and effective way of communicating and presenting data to others in an easier to understand fashion.